5.9. Hard decays¶

 5.9.13.3.
 Reference system¶

 The helicity of a massive particle is not Lorentz invariant.
-Therefore a reference system needs to be chosen to define vector boson polarization unambiguous.
+Therefore, a reference system needs to be chosen to define its polarization unambiguously.
 Sherpa supports the following options:

 Reference_System: Lab